BBeese/Interview-Prep/README.md

 d = {} #better never forget this either
 ```

-**Heap:** a special tree where nodes have higher (in the case of a min-heap) values than their parents
+**Heap:** A special tree structure in which each parent node is less than or equal to its child node.
+Then it is called a Min Heap.
+If each parent node is greater than or equal to its child node then it is called a max heap.
+It is very useful is implementing priority queues where the queue item with higher weightage is given more priority in processing.

-**Graph:** a collection of nodes and edges and can be directed or undirected
+**Graph:** A collection of nodes and edges and can be directed or undirected.

 # Algorithms: